mohdasti/xr-adaptive-modality-2025/README.md

 - **Counterbalancing**: Williams square design for 4 conditions (HaS, GaS, HaA, GaA)
 - **Participant indexing**: Automatic sequence assignment based on participant index (mod 4)
+- **Practice block**: 10 trials each for Hand and Gaze modalities before main experiment
 - **Block shuffling**: Target positions randomized within each block
 - **Display requirements**: Enforced fullscreen/maximized window and 100% zoom for consistency
+- **Physical calibration**: Credit card calibration for PPD-based gaze jitter normalization
+- **Data quality filtering**: FPS tracking to exclude trials with performance issues (FPS < 30)

+**Practice Block Logic:**
+- Practice trials are automatically run before the main experiment
+- Practice trials are flagged with `practice: true` in the CSV data
+- Practice data should be excluded from main analysis
+- Participants complete practice for both modalities to minimize learning effects

 Tip: to test a different counterbalanced sequence locally, clear the stored participant index in the browser console: